Laura M. Funk, Associate Professor

 Most often, I teach SOC 2620 (The Sociology of Aging), and SOC 7420 (Qualitative Research Methods for Sociological Inquiry).
-In 2018, I am also teaching SOC 3450, which examines sociological perspectives on the social determinants of health.
+I have also taught SOC 3450, which focuses on social determinants of health.
 Past students have commented that I provide prompt and complete feedback, am well prepared, approachable, helpful, and enthusiastic; these have been identified as principles of effective teaching.

 Graduate Student Recruitment

-I welcome the chance to supervise highly motivated graduate students with interests in the sociological study of aging, health, and formal and informal (family) care provisions.
-This can encompass various methodological, theoretical and applied perspectives.
+I welcome the chance to supervise highly motivated graduate students with interests in the sociological study of aging, health, and formal and informal (family) care.
 I am committed to promoting integrity within a supportive and encouraging graduate student-supervisor partnership, and look forward to helping guide students in their academic and career goals.
-I expect students to demonstrate integrity, sensitivity and considerable diligence and effort in their pursuit of academic success.
+Students are expected to demonstrate integrity, sensitivity and considerable diligence and effort in their pursuit of academic success.

 I am currently supervising graduate students who are examining a range of sociological issues related to personal care homes; home-based care for older adults; and palliative and end of life care.

 Periodically, I receive grants to fund my program of research (see below), and I often hire and train graduate student research assistants to help with literature reviews, qualitative interviewing, qualitative data analysis, writing, and project coordination.
 Although I cannot guarantee these opportunities to incoming students, students should let me know if they would like to be considered should openings arise.